The way you start your day can affect your whole day. Discover 4 tips.

 1. Sleep for at least 7 hours and Start Early.

-If you want to sleep for a minimum of 7 hours and wake up early in the morning you will have to go to bed in a decent time.
-At initial stages you might have to force yourself to get up but in the end of the day you will be begging for your bed.
+If you want to sleep for a minimum of 7 hours and wake up early in the morning you will have to go to bed at a decent time.
+At initial stages, you might have to force yourself to get up but at the end of the day, you will be begging for your bed.
 This will soon be turned into a habit and you will be used to this routine in less than a week.
 Remember, You have to Conquer the Gap between Waking Up and Getting Up.
 Wake up with the first alarm, avoiding using the snooze button.